asaurusrex/DoppelGate/README.md

 NOTE:  DoppelGate does not rely on CreateFileMapping to map the bytes from ntdll into memory, but parses through the PE in memory directly.
 This requires slightly more work, and was definitely a fun challenge.
 This enables us to avoid calling NtCreateSection and NtMapViewofSection, and only rely on NtReadFile.

+NOTE: As a recent change, I decided to implement randomized jumps to unhooked functions inside of in-memory ntdll for our syscall instruction.
+I was inspired by SysWhispers3 and the amazing work done by klezVirus.
+In particular, I recommend you read the blog post here: https://klezvirus.github.io/RedTeaming/AV_Evasion/NoSysWhisper/.
+The only major addition I made was to make sure the function we jump to is also unhooked.

 If you are interested in the technical details, please proceed to the Technical Nitty Gritty section below.

 ## Detection/Prevention
 If defense products are tuned to prevent NTFS Transactions or flag on them (similar to Process Doppelganging, especially on CreateFileTransacted and CopyFileTranscated), that would provide insight into/prevent this method (at least the first two approaches) being used.
 As mentioned previously, hooks on NtReadFile will also prevent this technique, unless other obfuscation is used, as it is odd to load ntdll directly from disk.
+I have not seen a single EDR product thus far which hooks NtReadFile -> if they do, you can consider using NtReadFileScatter vs NtReadFile.

 Other defenses would need to rely on detecting userland unhooking via kernel hooks, such as discussed on https://www.crummie5.club/freshycalls/#and-finally-our-library regarding the ScyllaHide repo, or some other kernel hooks.

 ## Testing
 This technique has mostly been tested on various versions of Windows 10, please feel free to test on any version of Windows >= Windows Vista (Transactions were not introduced until Windows Vista).
-This approach SHOULD work on x86 and x64.
+This approach works on x64.
+I may build an x86 compatible version in the future.
 Let me know if you have any errors.

 ## Technical Nitty Gritty